ankurdaharwal/alouette-app/README.md

 This code was developed using [**SettleMint**](https://settlemint.com)'s Blockchain-Platform-As-A-Service (BPaaS).

 ___
-For a walkthrough on how we can launch Blockchain Applications using SettleMint with the shortest time-to-market, you can watch [this](https://www.youtube.com/watch?v=yN9pe9k_NfA) video.
+For a walkthrough on how we can launch Blockchain Applications using SettleMint's BPaaS with the shortest time-to-market, you can watch [this](https://www.youtube.com/watch?v=yN9pe9k_NfA) video.